Planetside Full Archives

 Only as Good as Our Tools: Drafting by Hand and Fountain Pens

-by Carrie Finch Editor’s note: This piece is part of an occasional series titled Writing by Other Means, in which authors share personal experiences and…
+by Carrie Finch Editor’s note: This piece is part of a series titled Writing by Other Means, where authors share personal experiences and industry intel around different production contexts and writing tools.
+Painters have brush and canvas.
+Dancers have mirrors…

 The Revolution Will Be Fantasized